juancresc/SMSHub/README.md

 + *status URL*: once a message is sent, status will be reported to this URL via GET parameters, *id* and *status* (SENT, FAILED, DELIVERED)

 #### Receive SMS:
-+ *received URL*: Message received will be posted here.
++ *receive URL*: Message received will be posted here.
 If nothing is specified it will skip this action.

 ### How sending SMSs works